gatsbyjs/gatsby/docs/docs/how-to/custom-configuration/typescript.md

 exports.createPages = () => {}
 ```

-## CSS Modules

-To import CSS Modules add this typing definition to your source folder:

-```typescript:title=src/module.css.d.ts
-declare module "*.module.css";
-```

 ## Styling

+### vanilla-extract

 [vanilla-extract](https://vanilla-extract.style/) helps you write type‑safe, locally scoped classes, variables and themes.
 It's a great solution when it comes to styling in your TypeScript project.
 To use vanilla-extract, select it as your preferred styling solution when initializing your project with `npm init gatsby`.
 You can also manually setup your project through [gatsby-plugin-vanilla-extract](/plugins/gatsby-plugin-vanilla-extract/) or use the [vanilla-extract example](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-vanilla-extract).

+### CSS Modules

+To import CSS Modules add this typing definition to your source folder:

+```typescript:title=src/module.css.d.ts
+declare module "*.module.css";
+```

 ## Migrating to TypeScript